chuayhhh/SC1015-Mini-Project/README.md

 ### Steps Taken:
 1. **Loading the Dataset:**
    - Imported the dataset and examined the structure, size, and data types.
+   - Selecting the first 20,000 rows for manageable processing.

 2. **Feature Selection:**
    - Retained relevant features for analysis, such as `Credit Score`, `Loan Amount`, `Annual Income`, `Loan Status`, `Debt-to-Income Ratio`, and `Number of Delinquencies`.